TordWessman/r2web3/README.md

 ## Secure connection (HTTPS)
 When accessing a HTTP over TLS, one must specify the root certificate for the endpoint when instantiating the `ESPNetwork`.

-Please note that `Restart()` method must be called once the WiFi connection has been established _if_ the device clock has lost synchronization (e g after suspension).
+Please note that `Restart()` method must be called once the WiFi connection has been established and _if_ the device clock has lost synchronization (e g after hybernation).

 There are several ways to retrieve the certificate, and here's one:
 ```